emb-riscv/specs-markdown/exceptions-and-interrupts.md

 is one of the main improvements in the RISC-V microcontroller profile over the privileged profile.

+> <sup>Other architectures define interrupts as a specific type of exceptions.
+  However, for the RISC-V microcontroller profile, exceptions are specific for the architecture, and common to all devices, while interrupts are mostly specific to an implementation (except a few system interrupts, also common to all devices).
+Thus it looks more natural to define two separate vector tables, one for exceptions, to be implemented in the architecture software package, and one for interrupts, to be implemented in the device software package.</sup>

 ## Exceptions

 Exceptions trigger a **synchronous transfer of control** to an exception handler